President Murmu to visit Suriname, Kosovo from June 4 to 9

 President Droupadi Murmu will make a six-day official visit to Suriname and Serbia starting on Sunday in an effort to bolster India’s bilateral relations with the two countries.

-Murmu will go to the South American country of Suriname first from June 4 to 6 following which she will travel to Europe to visit Kosovo June 7 to 9.
+Murmu will go to the South American country of Suriname first from June 4 to 6 following which she will travel to Europe to visit Serbia June 7 to 9.

 Saurabh Kumar, Secretary (East) in the Ministry of External Affairs said in a statement, “The President will be in Suriname on a state visit from June 4 to 6 at the invitation of President of Suriname Chan Santokhi.
 This will be her maiden state visit after she assumed the office of the President.”